Tui chub

-Range
+Range and Distribution

-The tui chub's range includes the Lahontan and Central system of the Great Basin, as well as the Owens and Mojave Rivers.
-It is found in the Pit River and Goose Lake of the upper Central Valley, in the Klamath River system, and in the Columbia River drainage.
+During the Pleistocene, Tui chub lived in the Great Basin's large pluvial lakes.
+As time passed, these lakes diminished, and different populations became isolated.
+The Tui Chub's modern range includes the Lahontan and Central system of the Great Basin, as well as the Owens, Truckee, Carson, Quinn, Humboldt, Columbia Klamath, and Mojave Rivers.
+It is also found in the Pit River and Goose Lake of the upper Central Valley, California.
+They can have a strong presence where they are found such as in Pyramid Lake where they are the most abundant species of fish present.